sandialabs/chama/documentation/sensors.rst

   the signal within the camera's field of view, converting that signal to pixels, and comparing that to the detector's threshold in terms of pixels.

-Chama includes methods to interpolate sensor measurements that are not represented in the signal data.
+*When using signal data in XYZ format*, Chama can interpolate sensor measurements that are not represented in the signal data.
 However, the sample time of a Camera detectors must be represented in the signal data (i.e. only X, Y, and Z can be interpolated).

 For example, a **stationary point sensor**, can be defined as follows: